 A single-car rollover accident on I-264 through Portsmouth, Virginia (VA), left one backseat passenger dead, two other passengers badly injured and the driver of the vehicle facing criminal charges for driving under the influence of alcohol and manslaughter.
-The fatal wreck occurred near Greenwood Avenue at around 1:45 am on April 3, 2016.

 According to police investigators, the driver changed lanes suddenly to avoid crashing into another car and lost control.
 The deceased and injured passengers were ejected from the vehicle as it flipped.
 Details on the at-fault driver's blood alcohol concentration, speed and possible distraction at the time of the crash were not reported.